avuko/aiki/README.md

 ```

-The other was a patch the ssh client in go, because ubiquity devices run with
+The other was a patch to the ssh client in go, because ubiquity devices run with
-terribly bad cypher suites, which prevented me from logging in:
+terribly bad cipher suites, which prevented me from logging in:

 ```diff
  var supportedCiphers = []string{